School of Diagnostic Medical Sonography

 An applicant who has a felony or misdemeanor conviction must determine if he/she will be eligible for the Registry examination before he/she applies to the program.
 It is the responsibility of the applicant to pursue this matter.
 The program is not and will not be involved in this process in any manner.

 The American Registry for Diagnostic Medical Sonography will consider, for determination of eligibility, any felony or misdemeanor conviction of an applicant on a case-by-case basis.
 The ARDMS charges a fee for this service.
-To obtain Pre-application: Criminal information, contact the ARDMS at the following address:
+To obtain Pre-application Review: Criminal information, contact the ARDMS at:

 Return to Schools of Radiation and Imaging Technologies Overview »